Sage (name)

-Sage (/seɪdʒ/) is a family name and a unisex given name.
+Sage (/seɪdʒ/) is a family name and a given name.
 It can also be spelled Saige or Sayge or Sayje.
-Though it can be used for any gender, the name Sage is most frequently used for girls.
 Sage's origin, as well as its use, is in the English language.
 The name is derived from the English word 'sage' in reference to a wise person, or possibly the herb.

 Variants include Saege, Saeje, Sagen, Sager, Sagia, Saig, Saije, Saje, Salvia, Sayg, Sayge, and Sayje.
 The variant spelling Saige is another English form.
 Its meaning is "herb" or "prophet" or "wise one".